Jon Crowcroft: Education

-Crowcroft was educated at Westminster School and graduated with a Bachelor of Arts degree in physics in 1979 from the University of Cambridge where he was an undergraduate student of Trinity College, Cambridge.
+Crowcroft's father was the psychiatrist Andrew Crowcroft and his mother the concert pianist Kyla Greenbaum.
+He was educated at Westminster School and graduated with a Bachelor of Arts degree in physics in 1979 from the University of Cambridge where he was an undergraduate student of Trinity College.
 He then gained a Master of Science degree in computing in 1981 and PhD in 1993, both from University College London.

 Career and research

 Crowcroft joined the University of Cambridge in 2001, prior to which he was Professor of Networked Systems at University College London in the Computer Science Department.
 After he stepped down from UCL, he was succeeded by his former PhD student Mark Handley.
 As of 2020 he is a Fellow of Wolfson College, Cambridge.